Rotation Symmetry-Protected Topological Phases of Fermions: Rotation FSPT phases in 3D

 For 3D systems, we should consider (i) 3D internal FSPT phases. (ii) 2D block states and (iii) 1D block states on the rotation axis.

 Let us first consider 3D block states.
 These are internal FSPT phases with $\Z_2^f\times G$ symmetry.
 Recently complete classifications of such phases have been proposed in \Refs{KapustinThorngren, WangPRX2018}, extending an earlier partial classification based on group super-cohomology~\cite{GuPRB2014}.
 We conjecture that all 3D internal FSPT phases with Abelian unitary symmetries are consistent with the $C_M^-$ symmetry.
-More specifically, as we will argue later (see Sec. \ref{sec:sptlsm}), the ``beyond-supercohomology'' FSPT phases, or Majorana-decorated SPT phases, are only compactible with $C_M^-$ symmetry.
-We conjecture that the group supercohomology phases can be compactible with both $C_M^\pm$ symmetries.
+More specifically, as we will argue later (see Sec. \ref{sec:sptlsm}), the ``beyond-supercohomology'' FSPT phases, or Majorana-decorated SPT phases, are only compatible with $C_M^-$ symmetry.
+We conjecture that the group supercohomology phases can be compatible with both $C_M^\pm$ symmetries.

 Let us comment on the general strategy to study 2D block states.
 It turns out that for our purpose, all relevant 2D block states have free fermion realizations, so we can easily obtain low-energy theories of 1D gapless edges.
+They are either Majorana or Dirac fermions.
+Let us set up some notations that will be used throughout the section.
+The chiral Majorana edge mode of a $p_x+ip_y$ superconductor is denoted by $\gamma$, and the Majorana edge mode of a $p_x-ip_y$ superconductor is denoted by $\ol{\gamma}$ which has opposite chirality to $\gamma$.
+The chiral Dirac edge mode of a Chern insulator with Chern number $C=1$ is denoted by $\psi$, while $\ol{\psi}$ denotes the chiral Dirac edge modes for $C=-1$.

 In order to build a fully gapped bulk phase, we demand that these edges can be gapped out without breaking the internal symmetries or the $C_M$ symmetries.
-Once we focus on the edges, we can imagine ``unfolding'' all the half planes so that they can be treated as a multi-layer system, and the rotation acts as a cyclic permutation of layers, i.e. an internal symmetry.
+Once we focus on the edges, we can imagine ``folding'' all the half planes so that they can be treated as a multi-layer system, and the rotation acts as a cyclic permutation of layers, i.e. an internal symmetry.
 Then the requirement is that the multi-layer system is a trivial SPT phase under all the symmetries.

+The 1D block states are 1D FSPT phases with only internal symmetries, as $C_M^\pm$ acts as internal symmetry on the rotation axis.
+Another issue one needs to deal with is the possible group extension of $\mathscr{G}_{-1}$ by $\mathscr{G}_{-2}$.
+Some 2D block states may stack into 1D block states, leading to nontrivial group extension of $\mathscr{G}_{-1}$.

-To simplify our discussions, we will assume that the orders of groups we will consider are all powers of $2$, e.g. $M=2^m$.
+In the main text we consider the classifications of FSPT phases with $C_M^\pm$ symmetry only, and those with $C_M^-\times \Z_N$ symmetry, to highlight the main technicalities and the subtleties that may arise.
+To simplify our discussions, we will assume that the orders of groups are all powers of $2$, i.e.,